Early career researcher is inspired to make a difference in the world

 And she’s doing her part to better understand Earth’s thin blue line.

-Author: Michael Wasem, Staff Writer, Pacific Northwest National Laboratory
+Author: Mike Wasem, Staff Writer, Pacific Northwest National Laboratory

 ARM is a DOE Office of Science user facility operated by nine DOE national laboratories.